balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

 .. note::
     Often it is easier to create the decorator on the second mentioned device, because python knows the reference only to the devices that are defined above.
 As an alternative Balder also supports the mentioning of the other device with a string reference.
-To connect the both devices over a connection you can use the following decorator:
+The following code is the same like the statement before:

     .. code-block:: python